Soumit-Santra/Port-Scanner/README.md

 *Created by [Soumit Santra] - Advanced Security Tools*
 *© 2025 [Soumit Santra].
 All rights reserved.*

-A feature-rich network port scanner written in Pytho that supports multiple scanning modes and protocols.
+A feature-rich network port scanner written in Python that supports multiple scanning modes and protocols.

 ## ⚠️ Warning